iov-one/docs/docs/iov-name-service/clients/04-transaction-signatures.md

 ## Authentication and Authorization

-To execute desired actions and state changes on **Weave-based** blockchains, every transaction must be validated, authenticated and then authorized to perform the action.
-In the realm of blockchains this is achieved by using signatures.
+To execute desired actions and state changes on the **IOV Name Service**, every transaction must be validated, authenticated and then authorized to perform the action.

 Weave uses the `ed25519` signing algorithm to achieve this important feature.
 After following the steps in [Weave transactions](weave/weave-api-spec/02-transaction.md), created **Tx** must be signed.
 But first Weave _conditions_ role in signing must be explained.